openvinotoolkit/openvino.genai/image_generation/lcm_dreamshaper_v7/cpp/README.md

 Low-Rank Adaptation (LoRA) is a technique introduced to deal with the problem of fine-tuning Diffusers and Large Language Models (LLMs).
 In the case of Stable Diffusion fine-tuning, LoRA can be applied to the cross-attention layers for the image representations with the latent described.

-LoRA weights can be enabled for Unet model of Stable Diffusion pipeline to generate images with different styles.
+LoRA weights can be enabled for the text encoder and Unet model of Stable Diffusion pipeline to generate images with different styles.

 In this sample LoRA weights are used in [safetensors]((https://huggingface.co/docs/safetensors/index#format)) format.
 Safetensors is a serialization format developed by Hugging Face that is specifically designed for efficiently storing and loading large tensors.
 It provides a lightweight and efficient way to serialize tensors, making it easier to store and load machine learning models.